p4rkerw/dpcr_design/qPCR/rat/rat Dclk1_related/Dclk1_isoforms/rat_DCLK1_isoforms.md

 - DCL_Nov_R: 5'-ACCAACAAAACGTGTGCTTCA-3'
 - Product size: 113 bp

-## Kinase Domain only
+## Kinase Domain only (short DCLK1-S 433aa isoform only)
-Exon 1 is unique to kinase domain isoforms (DCLK-S isoforms).
+Exon 1 is unique to kinase domain isoforms (DCLK1-S isoforms).
 We restrict the forward primer to exon 1 in NM_053343.3 (1-165bp).
 1. Choose NM_053343.3 as the template in Primer Blast, and forward primer to end before 165 bp.
 2. In the first result, select the other kinase domain isoforms to be acceptable templates.